 Here at Apex Fantasy Football Leagues, we strive to create the ultimate online fantasy football product.
 We believe this can only be accomplished by excelling in multiple ways such as having some of the highest payouts, creating a format where the most skilled fantasy football owners win, and by providing the best customer service in the entire industry.

-All of our efforts have thus far successfully created a service which has grown by at least 100% in every year of its existence, been featured on Rotoworld, Yahoo Sports, and RotoViz and shown adaptability by responding and morphing to the wants and needs of its customers.
+All of our efforts have thus far successfully created a service that has grown by at least 100 percent in every year of its existence, been featured on Rotoworld, Yahoo Sports, and RotoViz and shown adaptability by responding and morphing to the wants and needs of its customers.

 We also write original strategy articles that are available for free on our Apex Insider Blog.
 This subscription-quality content will help you win any league that you’re participating in, whether it be your very own Apex league or your casual friends and family league!

 An “enhancement” is when we offer extra money to first place from our end (at no extra cost to the customer) right before the draft.
 These enhancements serve two highly attractive and important purposes: to push our payout percentages even higher and to ensure that leagues fill and draft on time.
-Enhanced leagues typically fill very quickly – visit the Apex lobby to see if there are any enhanced league available right now!
+Enhanced leagues typically fill very quickly.

 One major issue in many fantasy football leagues is that the best players are not always rewarded, with luck becoming a factor in deciding who takes home the big bucks.
 Apex helps mitigate this issue in three different ways: